GospelTrust/kairos-th-513/docs/content/_week-04/session-11a.md

    What the enemy wants to accomplish is to hinder the believers from of this process so that they will never reach that optimal state.
 What does this entail?

-   - a.
-First: While the relationship with God is always secure, the affected believers may fall out of fellowship with God (1 Jn.
+   - First: While the relationship with God is always secure, the affected believers may fall out of fellowship with God (1 Jn.
 1:6 ), resulting in the loss of joy and peace.

-   - b.
-Second: Instead of enjoying the freedom available in Christ, they constantly feel guilty and condemned, and are subjected to God’s constant discipline, for “God disciplines us for our good, that we may share in his holiness” (Heb.
+   - Second: Instead of enjoying the freedom available in Christ, they constantly feel guilty and condemned, and are subjected to God’s constant discipline, for “God disciplines us for our good, that we may share in his holiness” (Heb.
 12:10).

-   - c.
-Third: Ultimately, their lives are unfruitful and ineffective to serve God’s purpose since “without holiness (separation from the pattern of this world—italic mine) no one will see the Lord” (Heb 12:14b).
+   - Third: Ultimately, their lives are unfruitful and ineffective to serve God’s purpose since “without holiness (separation from the pattern of this world—italic mine) no one will see the Lord” (Heb 12:14b).

 # III.
 The Means of Sanctification